 - Courts require both substantive and procedural fairness.
 Factors include timing, opportunity to seek counsel, and adequacy of disclosure.

 - Must be in writing, signed before marriage.
 Notarization is not mandated but advised.
-Full and fair disclosure is necessary.
+Full and fair disclosure is necessary unless property is waived.

 - This is a <strong>community‑property</strong> jurisdiction—your prenup can define what stays separate and how community property is handled.